Laurence Silberman: Federal judicial service

-In October 2021, Silberman won the first annual Justice Clarence Thomas First Principles Award for his judicial service.
+In October 2021, Silberman won the first annual Justice Clarence Thomas First Principles Award, awarded by the Wall Street Journal, for his judicial service.
 The Wall Street Journal editorial board called him "one of the all-time giants of the federal bench" and perhaps "the most influential judge never to have sat on the Supreme Court."

 Yale Law School protest

 On March 17, 2022, several news outlets published an email that Silberman had sent to all Article III federal judges regarding a protest at Yale Law School.
-In the email, Silberman suggested that students who disrupted a Federalist Society event by shouting down a speaker should be barred from consideration for potential clerkships because they clearly do not respect free speech principles.
+In the email, Silberman suggested that students who disrupted a Federalist Society event by shouting down a speaker should be barred from consideration for potential clerkships because they did not respect First Amendment free speech principles.
 The panel discussion, which focused on remedies for First Amendment violations, featured Monica Miller, the legal director of the American Humanist Association, and Kristen Waggoner, general counsel for Alliance Defending Freedom.
 Silberman's characterization of the event was criticized by some and praised by others.